openjax/codegen/radixtree/README.md

 ## Performance

-lookup operations are performed incrementally.
+Lookup operations are performed incrementally.
 Each next character narrows the search space of the matching enums by stepping deeper into the radix tree.
 At each character input, a binary search is performed for the terms that have been narrowed by the previous character.
 Each Radix Tree `Enum` therefore has different specific performance, because it is based on the chosen keywords.

 ```
   Let: nᵢ = average number of keyword nodes at depth 𝖎